Hxsan/Lemming/README.md

  # Team Lemming Small Group project

+The members of the team are:
+- Vincent Ha
+- Benjamin Morka
+- Issa Abdi
+- Nithursan Muraleetharan
+- Mohammed Ahmed

 ## Project structure
 The project is called `task_manager`.
 It currently consists of a single app `tasks`.